pheianox/jbcn/README.md

 ```

 ## Contribution
-Help us to improve this project by requesting new features or refactoring the code base.
+Help us to improve jbcn by requesting new features or refactoring the code base.

 ## License
-JBCN is licensed under the MIT license.
+jbcn is licensed under the MIT license.